 Symptoms You May Be Allergic to Black Pepper

 - Lightheadedness or dizziness

 - Abdominal cramps

-- Anaphylactic shock: In rare, but serious cases, a severe allergy to black pepper can lead to life threatening anaphylactic shock.
-Anaphylactic shock is a sudden and severe allergic reaction in which you experience a sharp drop in blood pressure and have breathing difficulties caused by exposure to a substance, such as latex or a food.
+- Anaphylactic shock: In rare, but serious cases, a severe allergy to black pepper can lead to life-threatening anaphylactic shock.
+Anaphylactic shock is a sudden and severe allergic reaction in which you experience a sharp drop in blood pressure caused by exposure to a substance, such as latex or a food.
 You must seek emergency medical treatment immediately, even if you get an epinephrine injection (EpiPen), as the reaction can be fatal.

 It can be difficult to avoid black pepper when you have this allergy.
-It’s found in many restaurant prepared foods and family and friends may not always remember to omit it from the foods they cook for you.
+It’s found in many restaurant prepared foods.
+Also, family and friends may not always remember to omit it from the foods they cook for you.
 But, you should do your best to avoid any form of contact with black, white, and green pepper, whether it is cooked into a food or added raw on salads and pasta dishes.
-You may sound like a broken record repeating your food allergy to family, or feel embarrassed bringing it up to your server, but it is always better to be safe than sorry, especially when it comes to your health and life.
+You may sound like a broken record repeating your food allergy to family or feel embarrassed bringing it up to your server.
+But, it’s always better to be safe than sorry, especially when it comes to your health and life.